JoseDeFreitas/awesome-youtubers/readme.md

 <br/>
 <br/>

-> Watch videos and playlists from YouTubers that teach you about technology.
+> Watch video tutorials from YouTubers that teach you about technology.

 <details>
 	<summary>Extra information</summary>